soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

 3. In Azure Databricks, select **Workspace**, select **Users**, then select your username.

-4. Select the `Anomaly Detection` folder, then select the **Anomaly Detection** notebook to open it.
+4. Select the `Anomaly Detection` notebook to open it.

    ![The Anomaly Detection notebook is highlighted.](media/databricks-anomaly-detection-notebook.png "Workspace Folder")